Last updated March 2025.*

-These days, I’m living in Tokyo and helping start-ups scale up their Growth Engineering practice.
+These days, I’m living in Tokyo and doing Growth Eng Advising start-ups scale up their Growth Engineering practice.

 I spent the last 7 years running Growth Engineering teams, most recently as Head of Growth Engineering at MasterClass, and a Growth EM at Opendoor.
-I spent the years as a contract developer, helping clients such as Dropbox, Pebble, Boomerang, and Binti prototype and build out new lines of business.
+I also teach the Growth Engineering Course at Reforge and have worked with over a dozen Growth Engineering clients.

 In 2014, I co-founded a boutique work+travel company, Hacker Paradise.
 The “forever workation” retreat company has been going strong for almost 10 years now.